 - 1. Group health insurance coverage for employees under: - a.
 A governmental plan, such as the Federal Employees Health Benefits program. - b.
-An insured plan or coverage offered in the small or large group market within a state. - c.
-A grandfathered health plan offered in a group market. - 2.
+An insured plan or coverage offered in the small or large group market within a state. - A grandfathered health plan offered in a group market. - 2.
 A self-insured group health plan for employees.
+Generally, an HRA, including an individual coverage HRA, is a self-insured group health plan.